KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

       * RSA encryption algorithms - 512 to 2048
       * EIGamal - 512 to 1024
       * Elliptical curve techniques - smaller keys

    2. **Symmetric Encryption** - Same key to encrypt and decrypt date.

       Types of algorithms:

       * Block ciphers: send in blocks of 64 bits or 128 bits ..
       * Stream ciphers: send bit by bit

       Common algorithms:

       * Data Encryption Standard
       * Triple Data Encryption Standard
       * Advanced Encryption Standard (AES)
       * Software-Optimized Encryption Algorithm (SEAL)

-   3. **Hashing** - one way function
+   3. **Hashing** - one way function - not encryption

-      * Used to verify and ensure data integrity
+      * Used to verify and ensure **data integrity**
       * can also be used to verify authentication
+      * output is fixed size
+      * Hash message authentication code (HMAC) - used secret key with data to hash function
+      * Hashing password in shadow file :
+        * $ID $SALT $HASHED_PASSWORD
+          ID 1 : MD5
+          ID 5 : SHA256
+          ID 6 : SHA512
+          SALT : Random value
+          HASHED_VALUE = hash(algorithm, SALT, PASSWORD)

    4. **Password Salting**

       * Salt is a unique value that can be added to the end of the password to create a different hash value.

+   5. **Integrity : Asymmetric Algorithms and Hashing**

+      * plain text + bob's Public key > Encryption Algorithm > Encrypted text :

+        *no integrity as anyone has bob's public key*

+      * hashed message + Alice's Private key > Encryption Algorithm > Encrypted hash:

+        *anyone can decrypt the message and check if the hash is the same as in the message*

+   6. **Public key Infrastructure - Using Digital Signatures**

+      Digital signatures are a mathematical technique used to provide authenticity, integrity and non-repudiation.

+      * *Properties* :

+        * Authentic : provides proof that signer and no one else signed the document.
+        * Unalterable : after is signed, it cannot be altered.
+        * Not Reusable : the signature cannot be transferred between documents.
+        * Non-repudiated : the signed document is considered to be the same as a physical document.

+      * *Standards* :

+        * Digital signature algorithm (DSA)
+        * Rivest-Shamir Adleman Algorithm (RSA)
+        * Elliptic curve digital signature algorithms (ECDSA)

+      * *Code signing* :

+        * Commonly used to provide assurance of the authenticity and integrity and software code.
+        * Provides assurance about the code :
+          * Authentic
+          * Not modified
+          * Non-repudiation of the act of publishing.

+      * *Digital Certificate* :

+        Its proof of ones identity, like an electronic passport that enables to securely exchange information over internet.
+It contains **public key**.

+        * PKI Certificate < PKI Certificate Authority < Certificate Database
+        * Digital certificate is used to publish public key and it's verified.
+        * Receiver should verify the certificate with the authority.
+        * Certificate authority hierarchical.

+      * *Certificate Revocation* :

+        * Certificate must be revoke sometimes, if private key has been compromised.
+        * Methods:
+          * Certificate revocation list
+          * Online Certification

+      * *X.509 and Application* :

+        * SSL/TLS : secure web servers use x.509v3 for website
+        * Web browsers : use x.509v3 to implment HTTPS cilent certificates
+        * S/MIME : User mail agents that support mail
+        * EAP-TLS : Cisco switches can use certificate to authenticates end devices connecting to LAN
+        * IPSec

 <p align="right">(<a href="#top">back to top</a>)</p>